-Finally, and as a practical matter, growth in our population has led people to leave overcrowded inner cities for suburban neighborhoods.
-According to one source, it was not unusual for densities to be 100,000 people per square mile in the nineteenth century.
-When mobility became available, whether by rail or by the automobile, these densities declined as families moved to the suburbs, which was seen as a positive thing at the time.
+Finally, and as a practical matter, growth in our population led leave has people to overcrowded inner cities for suburban neighborhoods.
+According to one source, it was not unusually for densities to be 100,000 people per square mile in the nineteenth century. mobility became available, whether by rail or by the automobile, these densities declined as families moved to the suburbs, which was seen as a positive thing at the time.